ATPs/PrecisionProDB/README.md

 ```bash
 python Path_of_PrecisionProDB/src/PrecisionProDB.py -m Name_of_variant_file -o Prefix_of_output -s Sample_name -g Ensembl_Genome -p Ensembl_protein -f Ensembl_gtf -a Ensembl_GTF
 ```
-Ensembl_Genome, Ensembl_protein, Ensembl_gtf is the location of Ensembl genome, protein, GTF files, respectively.
+Ensembl_Genome, Ensembl_protein, and Ensembl_gtf are the locations of the Ensembl genome, protein, and GTF files, respectively.
 These files can be downloaded from Ensembl website as metioned previously, or use the `downloadHuman` module.
 ```bash
 python Path_of_PrecisionProDB/src/downloadHuman.py -d Ensembl -o Output_folder
 ```
 Output_folder is the path of output folder to store the downloaded files.

-### variant file in text format
+### Variant file in text format

-If the variant file is in a tab-separated values ([TSV](https://en.wikipedia.org/wiki/Tab-separated_values)) format,
+If the variant file is in the tab-separated values ([TSV](https://en.wikipedia.org/wiki/Tab-separated_values)) format,
-- it need to include a header column, with at least four columns: `chr`, `pos`, `ref`, `alt`.
-There is no requirement for order of these columns, as `pandas` was used to parse the file.
+- it needs to include a header row, with at least four columns: `chr`, `pos`, `ref`, `alt`.
+There is no requirement for the order of these columns, as `pandas` was used to parse the file.
 - additional columns are allowed, but will be ignored.
-- the `chr`, `pos`, `ref` and `alt` columns were coded in the way like the VCF file.
-This means that for deletions, it should be like `chr1 10146 AC A`, rather than `chr1 10147 C . `.
+- the `chr`, `pos`, `ref` and `alt` columns were coded in the VCF format.
+This means that for deletions, it should be written as `chr1 10146 AC A`, rather than `chr1 10147 C . `.

 - The most simple text file looks like: